Arw0046/AvoidanceBot/README.md

 2. Right click on the file called AVRGCCStart, and select edit with notepad++.
 Everywhere you see "yourpath", replace with the path you created in step one(make sure to delete the quotation marks!)
 3. Hook-up your atmega328p to your computer and double click on AVRGCCStart.
 4. Change directory to the robot folder.
 To do this, type cd C:\"yourpath"\AvoidanceBot\ROBOT\robot.
 Then hit enter(make sure to change "yourpath")
-5. Type make flash, this will flash the program into your mcu.
+5. Type "make flash", without the quotation marks.
+This will flash the program into your mcu.
 6. Now hook-up everything as described in the Schematic section.
 7. Now Test it out!